rohanb10/rohan.xyz/README.md

 A simple one page website to showcase my resume in a non PDF form

-Built using HTML, CSS, Bootstrap and tiny bit of javascript
+Built using HTML, CSS, jQuery, Bootstrap and JavaScript

+Packages used:
+	Flatly by Bootswatch
+	Animate.css by Daniel Eden
+	jQuery plugin visible() by Sam Sehnert

 The page is fully responsive